 Kirby and Shirley waited some more.
 It wasn’t their turn yet.

 ‘There have been other reports of the same sort of thing.
 I mean… er.
 However, this is the first time, well, an animal.
 It’s… just well…’ He coughed.
 ‘Then there’s complaints of bicycles going…’ Dr Carter hesitated, as if thinking he might be saying too much.
 He shrugged.

 ‘And… er, other things… well, nothing really, er just…’

 Kirby raised a hand, deciding, as with any game, a little nudge in the right direction was needed if they were to make progress.
 ‘As it happens, this was the Chief Inspector’s mother’s dog…’

 ‘Yes, thank you, Constable.
 Angus is indeed the dog’s name.
 Anyway, as you can imagine, the Chief takes a rather dim view of people parading around in Roman uniforms snatching other people’s dogs.
 Especially when they belong to his mother.’
 He paused, giving the now pale Dr Carter time to digest what he was saying.
 ‘Also, from what the Constable here tells me, being young and therefore more familiar with social media, there are other clips of so called Romans being seen at various places along the Wall.
 Isn’t that right, Constable?’

 ‘Oh, yes, Sir.
 Some of my mates have been following it, an…’

 ‘Exactly,’ Kirby said, interrupting.
 Shirley took the hint.
-‘However, doctor, you and your department have been rather silent on the matter.’
-Kirby raised his eyebrows and smiled to indicate it was now Dr Carter’s turn again.
+‘However, Doctor, you and your department have been rather silent on the matter.’
+Kirby raised his eyebrows and smiled, indicating it was now Dr Carter’s turn again.

 ‘Whereas, these are quite distinct, identifiable,’ Kirby added for him.